pmeeny/CI-MS3-FootballMemories/README.md

 ![tournaments](football_memories/static/images/database_design/tournaments.PNG)
 ![memories](football_memories/static/images/database_design/memories.PNG)

-### Website pages
-I have structured the website into 19 pages, each with clear, concise structure, information and purpose.
-I use the Bootstrap grid system throughout, which gave a consistent structure and responsive design "out of the box"
-1. Home/Landing Page: This is the landing page, and the first page the user encounters when they access the site, before they log in/register
-2. Register: This page allows the user to register an account to use the site
-3. Login: This page allows the user to login to the site
-4. Terms and Conditions: This page displays the sites terms and conditions
-5. Privacy Policy: This page displays the sites' privacy policy
-6. Memories: This is the first page the user sees when the login/register, it displays all the football memories that have been added
-7. Add Memory: This page allows the user to add a football memory
-8. Edit Memory: This page allows a user to edit a memory they have created
-9. Delete Memory: This button allows a user to delete a memory they have created
-10. Profile: This page displays user information and allows the user to update their profile
-11. Dashboard: This page displays statistics about the number of users, tournaments memories, comments
-12. Tournaments: This page displays the tournaments that have been created by the admin user.
-An admin user can add/edit or delete a tournament
-13. Add Tournament: This page allows an admin user to add a football tournament
-14. Edit Tournament: This page allows an admin user to edit a football tournament
-15. Delete Tournament: This button allows an admin user to edit a football tournament as long as there are no memories associated and a minimum of one tournament in the tournament collection
-16. Logout: This link allows the user to logout of the site
-17. Newsletter: The user can enter their email address in the site footer and subscribe to a mailing list
-18. 404: The 404 error page is displayed if the user enters an incorrect url when accessing the site.
-19. 500: The 500 error page is displayed if the user encounters an error on the site

 ## Scope
 There is overlap in terms of user stories for the two types of users, and they are described below